ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 Key Transparency (KT) solves this problem by requiring the service operator to store user public keys in a cryptographically-protected append-only log.
-Any malicious entries added to such a log will generally be visible to all users, in which case a user can detect that they're being impersonated by viewing the public keys attached to their account.
+Any malicious entries added to such a log will generally be equally visible to both the key's owner and the owner's contacts, in which case a user can detect that they're being impersonated by viewing the public keys attached to their account.
 However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable